 The Wallace Breem Memorial Award is presented every two years and is sponsored by The Inner Temple and BIALL.
 It is designed to recognize especially good contributions to law librarianship, special research or other projects.
-This year the Award will be presented to a library service in recognition for two ongoing projects that it administers with care and diligence, which are of great benefit to BIALL members across the UK and Ireland.

 The Award was inaugurated in 1990 in memory of Wallace Breem, former librarian of The Inner Temple Library and a founder member of BIALL who, at various times, held the offices of Secretary, Treasurer, Chairman, Vice-President and President.
 More information on Wallace Breem

 The Awards & Bursaries Committee will be seeing nominations for the award in Spring 2020, at which an online form will be available.

 Nominations will be considered by a panel, consisting of representatives from BIALL and The Inner Temple.
 The award will then be presented at the BIALL Annual Conference dinner.

 2016: Institute of Advanced Legal Studies Library in recognition for two ongoing projects: the Current Awareness column published in Legal Information Management; and the annual BIALL/SLS Survey of Academic Law Libraries.